Spanish Costas Holiday with Children: Tips & Fun Things to Do

 Ordering dishes to share is common place in Spain (tapas) or consider ordering one main dish for two children to share.
 Also, ask about the Menú del Día, which is a fixed price and is usually very reasonable.
 A large paella for the whole family to share also goes down a treat.
 Don’t worry if you have a fussy eater, there are lots of Spanish dishes your kids will love.

-Best Places to Visit in the Spanish Costas with Children
+Top Activities & Things to Do in the Spanish Costas with Children

 Here are some inexpensive child-friendly places to visit on the Spanish Costas: